raudinm/getx-vscode-extension/README.md

-# getxstructure README
+# GetX Resources vs code extension

-This is the README for your extension "getxstructure".
+This is the README for your extension "GetX Resource".
 After writing up a brief description, we recommend including the following sections.

 ## Features